cheqd/product-docs/advanced-features-and-alternatives/cheqd-cosmos-cli-for-identity/cheqd-cosmos-cli.md

 ### 5. Create payload file

-After compiling the DID-Document JSON file we are ready to compile the final payload file with private key inside.
+After assembling the DID-Document JSON file we are ready to compile the final payload file with private key inside.

 ```json
 {